-- If the source container is dirty or rusted, one can clean the exterior with a brush, hand removal of debris, or careful lubrication with penetrating oil compatible with the process.
-More aggressive methods such as high-pressure washing or compressed air are also acceptable. - If the shutter still does not close and one needs it shut for removal or for work in the vessel, leave the source container where it is until you have contacted the manufacturer.
+- It the source container exhibits external dirt or rust such that the protection cap can not be disassembled in order to move the source holder rod into the "AUS/OFF" position, the dirt must be removed manually by a brush. - If the two screws of the protection cap are rusty or stiff they must be sprinkled with a rust solving penetrating oil and loosened by three to four turns (see Operating Instructions BA01327F), chapter "Manual version with/without proximity switch"). - Cleaning by high-pressure cleaner or air compressor is admissible.
+If this does not succeed, please contact Endress+Hauser. - After the protection cap has been removed dirty parts must be cleaned, preferably by compressed air. - Observe possible damages (e.g. of the slide bearings).
+The affected parts must be replaced and documented. - Move the locking bolt from the hole in the guide tube to the parking position. - Try to move the source holder rod into the "AUS/OFF" position by pushing the rod towards the housing. - If the pneumatic drive got stuck proceed as described in chapter "Procedure" - If the source holder rod still does not close and one needs it shut for removal or for work in the vessel, leave the source container where it is until you have contacted the manufacturer.
 One of the safest places for the source container to be is in its mounted position. - Do not proceed with the job. - As a temporary solution to proceed with the work, one may be able to place enough shielding material in front of the source opening to attenuate the radiation field.
 (Use a survey meter to verify radiation levels.)
 This method should only be considered temporary until the unit can be repaired or replaced.

-5.3.2 Lost or Missing
+4.3.2 Lost or Missing